-- 1. Admission to Graceland University. - 2.
-Indication of potential for academic success. - a.
-Minimum of 2.75 cumulative or pre-requisite grade point average (GPA). - b.
-Minimum grade of "C" in each course required for the major.
-Pass/fail options are not permitted in the required courses for the nursing major. - c.
+- Science courses may have been completed with an unlimited timeframe. - d.
 Prior to enrollment in the spring semester of the sophomore year, the applicant must have completed the following courses with a minimum number of hours listed and a minimum grade of "C" in each course: - 1.
 Introduction to Chemistry with evidence of inorganic, organic and biochemistry components.
-(3 s.h.) - Waive for students who earn a minimum score of 4 in Advanced Placement or IB high school course exams. - 2.
-Anatomy and Physiology with lab for all transfer students (6 s.h.) - BIOL3420 Human Anatomy and BIOL3440 Human Physiology will be required for all current Graceland students (8 s.h.) - 3.
-Microbiology with lab (4 s.h.) - College level mathematics course from the following: MATH1280 College Algebra or MATH1330 Elementary Functions or MATH2350 Discrete Mathematics or MATH1510 Calculus I (3 s.h.) - d.
+(3 s.h.) - \Waive for students who earn a minimum score of 4 in Advanced Placement or IB high school course exams. - 2.
+Anatomy and Physiology with lab for all transfer students (6 s.h.) - \ BIOL3420 Human Anatomy and BIOL3440 Human Physiology will be required for all current Graceland students (8 s.h.) - 3.
+Microbiology with lab (4 s.h.) - College level mathematics course from the following: MATH1280 College Algebra or MATH1330 Elementary Functions or MATH2350 Discrete Mathematics or MATH1510 Calculus I (3 s.h.) - e.
 Successful completion (with a minimum number of hours listed and a minimum grade of C in each course) by the end of the spring semester the sophomore year: - 1.
 Introduction to Psychology (3 s.h.) - 2.
 Developmental Psychology (3 s.h.) - 3.
-Introduction to Sociology or Cultural Anthropology (3 s.h.) - 4.
-Nutrition (3 s.h.) - 5.
-Introduction to Statistics (3 s.h.) - 6.
-BIOL3420 Human Anatomy and BIOL3440 Human Physiology (8 s.h.) will be required for all current Graceland students. - 7.
+Introduction to Sociology or Cultural Anthropology (3 s.h.)

+- 4. Nutrition (3 s.h.) - 5.
+Introduction to Statistics (3 s.h.) - 6. \BIOL3420 Human Anatomy and BIOL3440 Human Physiology (8 s.h.) will be required for all current Graceland students. - 7.
 Introduction to Philosophy or other acceptable philosophy course. - a.
-Acceptable GU courses include: PHIL2300 Basic Issues in Philosophy, PHIL3100 World Philosophies and Religions, PHIL1120 Basic Ethics and PHIL2520 Medical Ethics.

-- Acceptable MCC courses include: PHIL100 Introduction to Philosophy and PHIL102 World Philosophy. - c.
+Acceptable GU courses include: PHIL2300 Basic Issues in Philosophy, PHIL3100 World Philosophies and Religions, PHIL1120 Basic Ethics and PHIL2520 Medical Ethics. - Acceptable MCC courses include: PHIL100 Introduction to Philosophy and PHIL102 World Philosophy. - c.
 Courses not listed above will be accepted on a case-by-case matter. - 8.
-Medical Terminology (2 s.h.) - e.
-Prior to beginning the first nursing classes at Graceland, students applying must present a minimum of 60 s.h. of acceptable college work from an accredited college, including the courses listed previously in this section. - f.
+Medical Terminology (2 s.h.) - f.
+Prior to beginning the first nursing classes at Graceland, students applying must present a minimum of 60 s.h. of acceptable college work from an accredited college, including the courses listed previously in this section. - g.
 Minimum acceptable score on all required admission examinations. - 3.
 Nursing essay including personal statement of goals. - 4.
 Two reference letters from an academic and occupational source (two academic references may be used if applicant has never held a job). - 5.
 Personal interview. - 6.
 Any RN-BSN student whose GPA falls in the range of 2.0 to 2.494 may be conditionally accepted to the major and allowed to take 12 s.h. of nursing courses.
 Students can continue in the program if they achieve a GPA of 2.50 (2.495) or better on those courses. - 7.
 2.5(5) from the Iowa Administrative Code, chapter 2, nursing educational programs: Nursing courses with a clinical component may not be taken by a person: - a. who has been denied licensure by the board, - b. whose license is currently suspended, surrendered or revoked in any United States jurisdiction, - c. whose license/registration is currently suspended, surrendered or revoked in another country due to disciplinary action.